zoharsan/RetailAnalytics/README.md

 As you can notice in the parameters of the model, the Minimum support is set to 0.7% to be able to have a relevant most frequent itemset for this data set.
 The confidence level is set to 80%.
 This can be subject to further tweaking.

 Create a new notebook called Market Basket Analysis, and copy the [MBAFPGrowth.scala](https://github.com/zoharsan/RetailAnalytics/blob/master/MBAFPGrowth.scala) code into it.
+This notebook is corresponding to [MarketBasketAnalysis.json](https://github.com/zoharsan/RetailAnalytics/blob/master/MarketBasketAnalysis.json).

 When you run it, you should see first the list of the frequent itemset, followed by the association rules found with a confidence level higher than 80%: